Fire-Aalt/Runtime-MeshToSDF/README.md

 ## Performance
-Benchmarked against `UnityEngine.VFX.SDF.MeshToSDFBaker` from `Visual Effects Graph`, `KrasCore.MeshToSDF.MeshToSDFBaker` is on average **34% faster**, while also providing a no-mesh-path, requiring only vertex and index buffers (`NativeList<Vector3>` and `NativeList<int>`), which results in much smaller CPU overhead and no need for a mesh at all.
+Benchmarked against `UnityEngine.VFX.SDF.MeshToSDFBaker` from `Visual Effects Graph`, `KrasCore.MeshToSDF.MeshToSDFBaker` is on average **34% faster**, while also providing a no-mesh overload, requiring only vertex and index buffers (`NativeList<Vector3>` and `NativeList<int>`), which results in much smaller CPU overhead and no need for a mesh at all.

 ## Quality Note
 `samplesPerTriangle` controls voxelization quality versus bake time.